-Housing is in demand.
-36% of families in the United States rent.
+Did you know that 36% of families in the United States live in a rental property?
 Most rental units are defined as “multi-family homes.”
 Plenty of other people own condos or townhouses, which are also multi-family homes.

 If you’re interested in property management, it’s smart to invest in apartment complexes and other properties with more units.
 Multifamily properties are an excellent real estate investment because: